elear/modpod/charter.md

 ## Background

-We are all human and sometimes discussions take a bad turn.
+While we should strive to be excellent to one another, sometimes conversations take a bad turn, requiring some sort of intervention.

 The IETF has a number of processes to address moderation of participants in non-face-to-face venues (e.g., RFC3934, RFC9245, BCP83, and “IESG Statement of Disruptive Posting”) in response to behavior which violates the IETF guidelines for conduct (RFC7154).
 Experience implementing moderation in the IETF has found: